Spelkington/stakeholder-econ/final/final.md

 ## Correction: Stop Passing the Buck

 My junior year of college, I sat down with an unruly roommate about some of his more annoying behaviors.
-We were dealing with a solid portfolio of *bachleor-pad* problems - ants in the kitchen from food being left out, animals in our trash to raid bins knocked over on his way through the driveway, and underwear in any number of places where underwear ought not be left.
+We were dealing with a solid portfolio of *bachelor-pad* problems - ants in the kitchen from food being left out, animals in our trash to raid bins knocked over on his way through the driveway, and underwear in any number of places where underwear ought not be left.

 I, admittedly, dug a bit more into his personal character than I ought have.
 I told him it was none of these things in isolation that bugged me - they all did, but I felt it'd be better to be mad about one overarching issue than several spot instances - but rather a pattern of explanation that bugged me more than anything.
 I called them *"weird-isms"*:

-> That's weird - I could've sworn there were ants here before I left thhat out.
+> That's weird - I could've sworn there were ants here before I left that out.
 >
 > That's weird - those must've fallen out of my laundry basket.
 >